Updated November 18, 2019.

 Your picture should be clear and detailed.
 Many places will allow you to have more than one picture.
-Take advantage of this when applicable.
+Take advantage of this when available.

 Your description should give important information about the item.
 For example a description of a canvas should include designer, mesh, design size, and canvas size.
 Information about condition, etc. should be included.
 It should also make the piece sound attractive.
 For example this description “Just add a name to complete this lovely almost complete 18 mesh Tapestry Tent stocking with threads included.” sounds better than “18 mesh large Christmas needs 3 inches of stitching to complete.”

 In many areas sales tax may need to be collected.
-You can usually find information about this on-line.
+You can usually find information about this online.
 While many casual sellers do not do this, charging sales tax is becoming more common.
-The burden for this is on you as the seller.
+The burden for collecting and reporting sales tax is on you as the seller.

-I sometimes feel as if I have been trough the mill on shipping.
-For folks in the US priority mail in flat rate packages is easy and has fixed costs.
+I sometimes feel as if I have been through the mill on shipping.
+For folks in the US Priority Mail in flat rate packages is easy and has fixed costs.
 If you ship overseas or use your own packaging, you’ll need to calculate costs yourself.
 Be sure to include this.
 Neglecting it can eat up your profit.

 Finally you need to know any fees for selling, listing, or using PayPal.
 These vary by venue.
 Some or all of these may be charged and should be included in your selling price.